-Above-normal streamflow and precipitation during the study could have increased the effect the river had on the alluvial aquifer and the possibility of contamination by a pathogen.
-Microscopic particulate analysis of 29 samples found on Giardia cysts or Crytosporidium oocysts in water collected from municipal wells.
-Biological values for selected municipal wells tested indicate that the aquifer is filtering out large numbers of algae, diatoms, rotifers, and nematodes as well as filtering out Cryptosporidium, Giardia and other protozoa.
-A relative risk factor was determined for the aquifer.
+Above-normal streamflow and precipitation during the study could have increased the effect the river had on the alluvial aquifer and on the possibility of contamination by a pathogen.
+Microscopic particulate analysis of 29 samples found no Giardia cysts or Crytosporidium oocysts in water collected from municipal wells.
+Data also indicate that the aquifer is filtering out large numbers of algae, diatoms, rotifers, and nematodes as well as filtering out Cryptosporidium, Giardia, and other protozoa.
+The number of algae, diatoms, rotifers, protozoa, and vegetative debris for selected municipal wells tested showed at least a reduction to 1 per 1,000 of the number found in the river.
+A relative risk factor and a log-reduction rate were determined for the aquifer in the vicinity of selected wells.
 One municipal well had a high-risk factor, three other wells had a moderate-risk factor, and four wells had a low-risk factor.
-Data also indicate at least a 99.9 percent reduction in particulates between the river and the wells.
+The filtering efficiency of the aquifer is equivalent to a 3 log-reduction rate or 99.99-percent reduction in particulates.

 |Title||Effect of the Cedar River on the quality of the ground-water supply for Cedar Rapids, Iowa|